baktoft/yaps/README.md

 accumulation in the outer ends of the array.
-Additionally, it allows for *estimation of hydrophone positions*, which can be usefull if the initial hydrophone positions are uncertain e.g. due to deep water, strong current or low-level GPS.
-The internal clock in all hydrophones drift in different directions and with varying speeds affected by water temperature.
-Therefore, temporally varying non-linear correction is needed.
-The sync method employed by YAPS is based on a user-specified number of hydrophone-specific second-order polynomials.
-This approach, in combination with the whole-array-at-once, have proved to give very good synchronization.
+Additionally, it allows for *estimation of hydrophone positions*, which can be usefull if the initial hydrophone positions are uncertain e.g. due to deep water, strong current or low-accuracy GPS.
+The internal clock in all hydrophones drift in different directions and the rate of drift is affected by water temperature.
+Therefore, temporally flexible non-linear correction is needed.
+The sync method employed by YAPS is based on a number of hydrophone-specific second-order polynomials.
+This whole-array-at-once, have proved to give very good synchronization.
 Perhaps most importantly, synchronization in YAPS is aimed at being user-friendly.
-To meet this, we have tried to keep all the nitty-gritty stuff inside easy-to-use functions and kept the amount of user decisions at a minimum.
+To meet this, we have attempted to keep all the nitty-gritty stuff inside easy-to-use functions and kept the amount of user decisions at a minimum.

 ## Installation